RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-11-12: "When we strive to become better than we are, everything around us becomes better too." -Paulo Coelho
 - 2025-11-13: "The planet does not need more successful people.
 The planet desperately needs more peacemakers, healers, restorers, storytellers, and lovers of all kinds.” -Dalai Lama
 - 2025-11-14: "The best way to make your dreams come true is to wake up." -Paul Valery --- Reminding you that: "The best part of waking up -- is Folgers in your cup!" -Folgers Commercials
+- 2025-11-17: "Most good programmers do programming not because they expect to get paid, but because they enjoy programming." -Linus Torvalds, the Architect of Open Source